 Contraindications include:

 Studies show that laparoscopic cholecystectomy has a complication rate below 4%, with recovery times over 7 days shorter than traditional surgery.
-The 5-year recurrence rate for therapeutic ovarian cystectomy is about 8%-12%, with no significant difference compared to open surgery.
+The 5-year recurrence rate for therapeutic ovarian cystectomy is approximately 8%-12%, with no significant difference compared to open surgery.

-In cases of local resection of colorectal cancer, the 30-day complication rate for laparoscopy is below 15%, comparable to robotic surgery with the Da Vinci system, but at a lower equipment cost.
+In cases of local resection of colorectal cancer, the 30-day complication rate for laparoscopy is below 15%, comparable to robotic surgery with the Da Vinci system, but at a lower cost.

 Alternatives include: